phpmyadmin/phpmyadmin/doc/faq.rst

 .. _faq6_36:

-6.36 What is Central columns and How can I use this feature?
+6.36 What is Central columns and how can I use this feature?
 ------------------------------------------------------------

 As the name suggests, the Central columns feature enables to maintain a central list of